-This invention addresses the long-standing issue of low imaging speed in MRI by utilizing the complementary benefits of CS and pMRI.
+This invention addresses the long-standing issue of low imaging speed in MRI by utilizing the complementary benefits of compressed sensing and parallel imaging.
 The technology has the potential to revolutionize MRI speed, making real-time, high-resolution imaging possible.
 It has important applications in dynamic and functional imaging, such as cardiac imaging, functional imaging, and dynamic contrast-enhanced (DCE) imaging, especially in three-dimensional imaging.

-This technology is available for licensing under exclusive or non-exclusive terms.
+This technology is available on an exclusive or non-exclusive basis.